bekaheni/Backup-Status/DEPLOYMENT.md

 # Deployment Guide: Backup Status Dashboard on Ubuntu

-This guide outlines the steps to deploy the Backup Status Dashboard (a Python Flask application) to an Ubuntu server.
-We'll use Gunicorn as the WSGI HTTP server and Nginx as a reverse proxy. `systemd` will be used to manage the Gunicorn process.
+> **Note:** The `requirements.txt` file in this project is generated using `pip freeze` and may include extra packages that are not strictly required for production.
+If you want a minimal requirements file, you can manually trim it to only the core dependencies.
+For most deployments, using the full file is safe and ensures all dependencies are present.

 ## Prerequisites

 1.  **Ubuntu Server**: Access to an Ubuntu server (e.g., via SSH).
 2.  **Sudo Privileges**: You'll need `sudo` access to install packages and configure services.
 3.  **Git**: `git` installed on the server (`sudo apt update && sudo apt install git`).
-4.  **Python 3 & Pip**: Python 3 and `pip` installed on the server.
+4.  **Python 3 & Pip**: Python 3.10+ and `pip` installed on the server.
     ```bash
     sudo apt update
     sudo apt install python3 python3-pip python3-venv